 2. Is Your Baby Hungry?

 There’s a chance you may be underfeeding your baby during the day.
 Have you researched exactly how much nutrition your baby needs throughout each stage of development?
-It might seem obvious, but many new parents don’t
+It might seem obvious, but many new parents don’t realize how precise the line between under and overfeeding can be.

 There is also a chance that this may not be actual hunger, but merely habit kicking in.
-If you have a pattern of regularly feeding your baby throughout the night, he/she will grow to anticipate these set times.
+If you have a pattern of regularly feeding your baby throughout the night, she will grow to anticipate these set times.
 This is especially common if you are trying to wean your baby from nighttime feedings all at once.
 Keep in mind that you should not attempt to wean infants six months and younger from night feeding.

 3. Is Your Baby Teething?